 Showing and discussing quilts made using cigar silks, ribbons, cigarette felts, and quilt tops made from tobacco bags and tobacco premiums.

-Is your group, guild, or quilt shop looking for an entertaining, educational, unique and fun program?
-I would love the opportunity to come and talk with your group about your quilts.
+Bring your own quilt for an entertaining, educational, unique and fun program?
+I would love the opportunity to come and talk with your group about your own quilts.
 In addition to sharing some fascinating things about your quilts.
 I will also have information about the care and storage of quilts, some facts about quilt appraisals, the etiquette of ‘gifting’ quilts and answer questions about your quilted treasures.

 Please contact me to set up a program or a possible appraisal day.